-Even if you aren’t Indian, you’ve likely at least eaten an Idli at an Indian restaurant.
-This porous, fluffy white disc could easily be the healthiest food in the world and it is made of two basic and very healthy building blocks — rice and lentils.
+South Indian dishes popularized by restaurants, like dosa, adai, sambar, and pongal, are usually immensely healthy.
+And that's more true of idli than almost any of these other foods.
+This porous, fluffy white disc could easily be the healthiest food in the world and it is made of two basic and very healthy building blocks -- rice and lentils.
 Eaten by itself, an idli tastes bland.
 But served with a sambar and a green coconut chutney, it becomes one of the most delicious foods you will ever eat.

-This is also food for everyone.
+This is also food for everyone--and anytime.
 Gluten-free?
-You can’t do better than an idli with its perfect-protein combination.
+You can't do better than an idli with its perfect-protein combination.
 Trying to lose weight?
-Idlis are extremely low-calorie, fat-free and probiotic.
+Idlis are extremely low-calorie, fat-free and probiotic and can be great for weight loss.
 Sick?
 An idli will nurture your digestive system right back to health.
 Picky eater?
 No kid can resist a soft little moon to dunk into creamy, savory, green coconut chutney.
+And you can eat an idli at any time -- it makes a delicious south Indian breakfast, lunch or dinner.

-Making an idli sounds simple enough, but for me, finding the perfect idli recipe was more challenging than finding the perfect dosa recipe.
-Both dosa and idli batters are made with rice and lentils, and both are typically fermented, but while a dosa is cooked into a crisp, golden crepe on a griddle, an idli is cooked by steaming it in a special mold.
-This means your idli batter has to be just so.
-Otherwise your idlis either won’t set or they will harden up to the point where you simply won’t enjoy them.
+Making an idli sounds simple enough, and making an idli batter is very similar to making a dosa batter.
+Both are made with rice and lentils, and both are typically fermented.
+But while a dosa is cooked into a crisp, golden crepe on a griddle, an idli is cooked by steaming it in a special mold.
+The proportions of the ingredients have to be balanced just right so you get an idli that sets up and solidifies perfectly when you steam it without becoming hard or dense.

-Don’t let that put you off, though, because I’ve done all the hard work for you.
+You can rest assured you will get perfect results with this recipe because I've done all the hard work for you.
 If you follow instructions carefully, and make sure you use all of the ingredients in the exact proportions and follow the right times for soaking your rice and lentils and fermenting the batter, you can have the perfect idlis and eat them too.

-My idli recipe is also healthier, because it’s made with brown rice.
-I use the brown rice in combination with the parboiled rice that’s typically used for idli-making, and there’s tons of healthfulness added to an already nutritious recipe with no loss in flavor or texture.
+This idli recipe is healthier, because you can make the idli batter recipe using brown rice.
+I add the brown rice in combination with the parboiled rice that's typically used for making idli batter, and there's tons of healthfulness added to an already nutritious recipe with no loss in flavor or texture.

 I also toss in a handful of flattened rice or poha, which I told you about not long ago in this Kande Pohe post, because it greatly improves the texture and fluffiness of the idli.
 You also need the fenugreek seeds to help the good bacteria thrive and flourish.